Vegan Stuffed Jumbo Shells

 Non-GMO Faux Sausage

-The vegetable and grain-based sausages from Field Roast are really really good.
+The vegetable and grain-based sausages from Field Roast are really good.
 I recommend the Italian style with wonderful spicy flavors that work well in a spaghetti sauce filling.

 I recommend breaking up or crumbling the sausages in a food processor.
 They don’t have to be super fine just crumbled a bit.